-What’s happening: Recent geopolitical escalation in the Middle East has caused volatility across financial markets.
+What’s happening: Continuing geopolitical factors in the Middle East are causing volatility across financial markets.

 Think long-term: Super is for retirement; historical data shows that markets have generally bounced back from lows triggered by global events to achieve growth over longer periods of time.